 2. Participate in the Chuck E. Cheese Reading Challenge to get 10 free Play Points.

-When your child reads every day for two weeks, they’ll earn 10 play points (worth $5) in the Chuck E. Cheese Reading Challenge!
+When your child reads every day for two weeks, they’ll earn 10 play points in the Chuck E. Cheese Reading Challenge!
 This one takes place year-round.
+It’s worth noting that you must make a food purchase to redeem your reading challenge worksheet for the 10 free points.

-3. Earn Bookworm Bucks when you join the Half Price Books Feed Your Brain Summer Reading Camp.
+3. Earn $5 in Bookworm Bucks when you join the Half Price Books Feed Your Brain Summer Reading Camp.

 4. Earn digital rewards through Scholastic’s Summer Reading Program.